 There have been reports of people using ADHD stimulants that weren't prescribed for them.
 People have crushed and snorted Ritalin tablets or dissolved the drug in water and taken it intravenously.
 Studies show that abusing Ritalin can lead to dependence on the drug.
 When carefully taken as prescribed, though, Ritalin is less likely to be addictive in children or adults.

 In large doses -- greater than what is typically prescribed for ADHD -- Ritalin does have effects similar to those of cocaine.
-However, researchers have found marked differences between the two drugs.
+But researchers have found marked differences between the two drugs.
 One of the factors that leads to addiction and drug abuse is how quickly a drug raises dopamine levels.
 The faster dopamine levels go up, the greater the potential for abuse.
 One researcher found that Ritalin takes about an hour to raise dopamine levels in the brain, compared to only seconds with inhaled cocaine.
 The doses of Ritalin and other stimulants used to treat ADHD tend to be lower and longer-acting, which reduces the risk of addiction.
 Long-term use of all stimulants can sometimes lead to a phenomenon called tolerance -- that is, higher doses are needed to achieve the same effect of a controlled substance.
 If and when this happens, a doctor may then be more likely to consider using nonstimulant medicines to treat ADHD.

 Does Taking Stimulants for ADHD Lead to Substance Abuse Problems?